feathersui/feathersui-website/learn/as3-starling/cookbook/tab-bar-add-new-tab-properties.md

 ---
-title: How to set additional properties on the tabs in a TabBar (Starling version)
+title: How to set additional properties on the tabs in a TabBar (AS3/Starling version)
 layout: "docs.html"
 ---